theobald-software/helpcenter.theobald-software.github.io/includes/articles/table/table-delta-mechanism.md

 [![Delta-Process]][Delta-Process]

-  [Delta-Process]: ../assets/images/articles/table-cdc/tablecdc-process.png
+  [Delta-Process]: ../assets/images/articles/table/table-delta-process.png

 !!! tip

-	Use the SAP transaction DB02 to view all triggers of Table CDC log tables in SAP.
+	Use the SAP transaction DB02 to view all triggers of Table log tables in SAP.